tenzir/threatbus/README.md

 ### Configuration & Extension

 A plugin must define a `setup.py`.
-Whenever a plugin is installed, you have to add a corresponding configuration section to threat-bus' `config.yaml`.
+Whenever a plugin is installed, you have to add a corresponding configuration section to `threatbus`' `config.yaml`.
 That section has to be named after the `name` in the entrypoint declaration of the plugin's `setup.py` file.